sqlitecloud/examples/js/components/useDocsSearch/README.md

   const {
     searchText,     // Text to search for
     searchRes,      // Search results
-    searchError,    // Error information if search fails validSearchUrl, // Boolean indicating if the search URL is valid isLoading,      // Boolean indicating if component is loading search result
+    searchResPrev,  // Search results for the previous searchText searchError,    // Error information if search fails validSearchUrl, // Boolean indicating if the search URL is valid isLoading,      // Boolean indicating if component is loading search result